AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-b-computation-of-taxable-income/part-iii-items-specifically-excluded-from-gross-income/frontmatter.md

 Pub.
 L. 97–473, title I, §102(b), Jan.
 14, 1983, 96 Stat.
 2607, struck out item 131 (relating to cross references to other Acts) and added items 131 (relating to certain foster care payments) and 132 (relating to cross references to other Acts).

 **1981**—Pub.
 L. 97–34, title III, §§301(b)(1), 302(c)(1), (d)(1), Aug.
 13, 1981, 95 Stat.
 270, 272, 274, effective with regard to taxable years beginning after Sept.
-30, 1981, redesignated item 128 “Cross References to other Acts” as 129 and added item 128 “Interest on certain savings certificates” and, section 302(c)(1), with regard to taxable years beginning after Dec.
-31, 1984, provided that “Partial exclusion of interest” is substituted for “Interest on certain savings certificates” in item 128.
+30, 1981, redesignated item 128 "Cross References to other Acts" as 129 and added item 128 "Interest on certain savings certificates" and, section 302(c)(1), with regard to taxable years beginning after Dec.
+31, 1984, provided that "Partial exclusion of interest" is substituted for "Interest on certain savings certificates" in item 128.
 Section 16(a) of Pub.
 L. 98–369, repealed section 302(c) of Pub.
 L. 97–34, and provided that this title shall be applied and administered as if section 302(c), and the amendments made by section 302(c), had not been enacted.

 **1980**—Pub.
 L. 96–499, title XI, §1102(b), Dec.
 5, 1980, 94 Stat.
 2669, added item 103A.

 Pub.
 L. 96–223, title IV, §404(b)(1), Apr.
 2, 1980, 94 Stat.
-306, inserted “and interest” after “dividends” in item 116.
+306, inserted "and interest" after "dividends" in item 116.

 **1978**—Pub.
 L. 95–618, title II, §242(b), Nov.
 9, 1978, 92 Stat.
 3194, redesignated former item 124 as 125 and added item 124.

 Pub.
 L. 95–600, title I, §§134(b), 164(c), title IV, §404(c)(3), title V, §543(b), Nov.
 6, 1978, 92 Stat.
-2785, 2814, 2870, 2890, in item 121 substituted “One-time exclusion of gain from sale of principal residence by individual who has attained age 55” for “Gain from sale of exchange of residence of individual who has attained age 65”, redesignated former item 124 as 128, and added items 125 to 127.
+2785, 2814, 2870, 2890, in item 121 substituted "One-time exclusion of gain from sale of principal residence by individual who has attained age 55" for "Gain from sale of exchange of residence of individual who has attained age 65", redesignated former item 124 as 128, and added items 125 to 127.

 **1976**—Pub.
 L. 94–455, title XXI, §2134(c), Oct.
 4, 1976, 90 Stat.
 1928, added item 120.